What is a time-off policy and why do you need one?

 It’s worthwhile spending some time on creating two important documents:

-Time-off accrual template
+Time-off accrual record

 Time-off request form